-Wi-Fi 6 vs 5G: Technologies and Applications Analysis
+Wi-Fi 6 vs 5G: Technology and Use Cases Comparison

 It's known that 5G networks will provide 50x more speed, 10x less latency, and 1,000x more capacity than its predecessor 4G/LTE, delivering faster connectivity for better user experiences.
 Wi-Fi 6, the 6th generation of Wi-Fi technology with a theoretical bandwidth of 9.6Gbps, provides higher speed, larger capacity, better efficiency, wider coverage, lower power consumption, smarter management, and more devices to serve simultaneously.
 Both 5G and Wi-Fi 6 are the latest versions of their respective technologies.
 What are their similarities and differences?
 And what about the applications of 5G and Wi-Fi 6?
 An in-depth analysis of Wi-Fi 6 vs 5G will be unfolded.

 Both 5G and Wi-Fi 6 offer secure methods of communication with 5G excelling slightly more with better privacy and default security.
 Wi-Fi 6 networks use WPA3 certification, which enables strong 256 bit AES encryption.
 WPA3 also allows devices to join via QR code to accommodate the rise in IoT sensor support.